490hz/Apex-NoRecoil-2023/README.md

 # AHK, minimize recoil with auto weapon detection for Apex Legends

+### information
+## Don't ask me to update the patterns.
+Don't ask me to fix the weapons.
+As long as everything works for me and my friends, I'm not going to fix anything.

 ### Warning
 You can get banned for using this script.
 I've been playing for about a year and have never been banned